colinfang/LeatherSkinAsArmor/README.md

 # Leather Skin As Armor for RimWorld

 A little mod that adds some armor ratings to animals, based on their leather type.
-Need to restart the game for the new settings to take effect.

 I would expect it to be compatible with most mods.
 New animals from other mods should also benefit from this change.